niuzhiqiang90/yapi-user-manager/README.md

 4. modify the configuration to close the user registration again `"closeRegister":true`
 6. restart the service again

-As we can see from the above steps, a single user creation operation requires two service restarts.
+As we can see from the above steps, a single user creation operation requires two times service restart.
 This is obviously not very convenient (reasonable).
 If you can login to the server where the Yapi database is situated, or if you have access to the Yapi database, it would be very convenient to manage users directly in the database.
-It would be great if you could eliminate the need to spell out the database statements to create users and achieve the above function with a single command.
+It would be great if we could eliminate the need to spell out the database statements to create users and achieve the above function with a single command.

 ## 2. Usage